stevcoll/filedozer/README.md

 FileDozer is a simple utility which allows users to search and process files through the command line.
 It is designed around Perl and its core modules only.
 No external dependencies are required, making this a lightweight and mobile solution.

-The design goal behind FileDozer was to create an elegant, portable, and efficient file searching tool as an alternate solution to built-in Linux utilities such as **find** or **locate** when dealing with certain file searches.
-Additionally, FileDozer is an effective tool to use on Windows, where the built-in file searching tools are abysmal.
+This tool is an alternate solution to built-in Linux utilities such as **find** or **locate**.
+FileDozer is also an effective tool to use on Windows, where the built-in file searching tools are abysmal.

+Please note that files with special characters could potentially cause issues with the command function in FileDozer.
+This is due to the convoluted escaping which takes place between Perl and the shell.

 FileDozer depends upon the core module [**File::Find**](https://perldoc.perl.org/File/Find.html) for file searching operations.